pandas-dev/pandas/web/pandas/pdeps/00xx-string-dtype.md

    (but slower) version.
 2. This default "string" dtype will follow the same behaviour for missing values as our other default data types, and use `NaN` as the missing value sentinel.
-3. The version that is not backed by PyArrow can reuse the existing numpy object-dtype backed StringArray for its implementation.
+3. The version that is not backed by PyArrow can reuse (with minor code additions) the existing numpy object-dtype backed StringArray for its implementation.
 4. We update installation guidelines to clearly encourage users to install pyarrow for the default user experience.